How Often Should Baby Be Moving?

 I heard baby should be moving a certain number of times.
 How can I be sure everything is okay?
 And what counts as a movement?

-Get to know what’s normal for you and your baby.
-You’ll probably get a sense of when yours is most active and when he’s dozing off.
-If your baby seems to be moving less than usual, or if you haven’t felt any movement in a while, start counting the kicks.
+Get to know what’s normal for you and baby.
+You’ll probably get a sense of when baby is most active or when he or she is dozing off.
+If baby seems to be moving less than usual, or if you haven’t felt any movement in a while, start counting the kicks.
 “I tell my patients to drink something cold and to lie down in a quiet room — no TV or radio, no distractions — and to put their hands on their belly and see how long it takes them to feel 10 movements,” says Goldman.
 “If an hour — or at most, two hours — has gone by and they haven’t felt 10 movements, then they should call me.”

 Plus, More from The Bump: